ahmedsmrt/chat-too-much/README.md

 This project is built with React and latest Firebase SDK version 9.

+Created by following a tutorial found online on youtube, and then augmented with my own features.

 ## Run the app

 - Clone this repo